Discover Yala National Park in Sri Lanka: What You Need to Know

 The best time to visit Yala National Park

-Yala is in a hot, semi-arid environment and temperatures range from 26-30 degrees Celsius.
-Yala gets most of its rainfall from September to December and the park generally closes for the month of September and the first half of October.
+Yala is in a hot, semi-arid environment and temperatures range from 26-30 degrees Celsius (78-86 Fahrenheit) all year round, so it is possible to explore Yala throughout the seasons.
+Yala gets most of its rainfall from September to December and the park generally closes for the month of September and the first half of October (though due to the lower visitor numbers in recent years the park has not shut).
 The specific dates tend to shift each year so stay tuned to the official website.

 If you are visiting southern Sri Lanka during this time and want to go on a wildlife safari, don’t fret!
 Udawalawe National Park is still open when Yala is shut.
 Click here to read my destination guide to visiting Udawalawe National Park!